Will Mice Leave on Their Own?

 Mice enter homes for a variety of reasons, all of which revolve around their basic needs for survival.
 Here’s a look into why these small creatures may find your home appealing:

-• Shelter: Mice seek out warm, secluded places to nest, breed, and hide from predators.
+• Shelter: Mice seek out warm and dry places to shelter.
 Homes provide the perfect environment, especially during colder months.

-• Sustenance (Food): Mice have voracious appetites and will consume a wide range of food, making your home a perfect source of nourishment.
+• Sustenance (Food): Mice have voracious appetites and will consume a wide range of food, making your pantry a perfect source of nourishment.

-• Access Points: Homes with small openings provide easy access for mice.
+• Access Points: Even the smallest openings provide easy access for mice.
 These can be cracks in the foundation, gaps around windows or doors, or openings for utility pipes and wires.
+Pest exclusion measures included in home pest control can go a long way to help.

-• Breeding Ground: Homes provide an ideal environment for mice to breed rapidly and in safety, further exacerbating infestation issues.
+• Breeding Ground: Homes provide an ideal environment for mice to breed rapidly and safely, further exacerbating infestation issues.

 Understanding these motivations can help homeowners take preventive measures, such as sealing up entry points, keeping living areas clean and free of food debris, and reducing clutter that could provide shelter for mice.